echocall/STAT/README.md

 ### INSTALL INSTRUCTIONS ####
+- Fork the repository and open it in github
+- In the console use "pip install -r requirements.txt" to install the requirements.
+-

-- Unzip the distrubution folder and run the program for the first time.
+- Run the program for the first time.
 This will allow STAT to try and find where it wants to live, generally a common folder path where it has write permissions.
 - STAT itself can live anywhere, it uses hard-path files in its config.txt file to tell it where to find the folders it makes and the templates it needs.
 - What is important is keeping the file structure for those files intact, especially config.txt
 - STAT will try to create the config file if it does not find one.